MORTGAGE RATES TODAY IN MARYLAND

 Don’t settle for the first offer you receive from a lender.
 By shopping around, you can potentially save thousands of dollars over the life of your loan.
 When comparing offers, it is important to consider any upfront costs or closing fees associated with the loan.

 Getting preapproved for a mortgage is a crucial step in the homebuying process.
 It gives you a clear understanding of your borrowing power and strengthens your position when making an offer on a property.
-Going through the mortgage preapproval process also allows you to move quickly when you find the right home, as you will already have a lender ready to provide financing.
+Going through the mortgage preapproval process also allows you to move quickly when you find the right home, as you’ll already have a lender ready to provide financing.

 The state of Maryland offers a variety of resources, such as down payment assistance programs, to assist homebuyers, especially if you’re buying your first home or have limited financial resources (or both).